 Anthimus lists, what was perceived at the time, as healthy and unhealthy eating habits and food.
 He tells people that apples and pears are only fit to be eaten by people when the fruit has ripened in the sun.
 To restore and promote health, he emphasizes slightly more the foods to abstain from than he advises what to eat.
 In fact, he counsels against excess.
 His advice was futile, quite likely: probably many of the barbarian nobles (who were the ones who could afford excess) couldn’t even read at the time, even if they had heard of his “book.”

-Being Byzantine and a classical physical, he subscribed to the Greek theory of the four humours governing health (see Dietetics section of "Food in Ancient Greece" page.)
-Thus, he counselled ginger a great deal, because despite its heat, it had moisture (in the "Dietetics" world view.)
+Being Byzantine and a classical physical, he subscribed to the Greek theory of the four humours governing health (see Greek Dietetics.)
+Thus, he counselled ginger a great deal, because despite its heat, it had moisture (in the “Dietetics” world view.)

 Anthimus seemed to regard butter as more of a medicine than a cooking ingredient.